oomlout/oomlout_oomp_builder/parts/hardware_bearing_6200_series_6224_size_120_mm_id_215_mm_od_40_mm_depth/readme.md

-# Hardware Bearing 6200 Series 6224 Size 120 mm Id 215 mm Od 40 mm Depth
+# Hardware Bearing 6200 Series 6224 Size 120 mm ID 215 mm OD 40 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base